 Alec Herb: Alec worked as a Manufacturing Engineer Intern at the Grand Forks facility.
 During his internship, he spent time operating the brake, building backhoes and stump grinders, and running the paint line.
 He also developed various gauges and a storage system to improve plant efficiency and product quality.

 “I really valued the time I spend on the manufacturing floor,” said Herb.
 “It was cool to see the entire process from beginning to end.”

-He is a mechanical engineering major at University of North Dakota and is scheduled to graduate in the spring.
+He is a Mechanical Engineering major at University of North Dakota and will graduate in the Spring.

-Eric Volesky: Eric has been at Steffes’ Dickinson location as part of a Co-Op since January of this year.
-He is currently planning to graduate from South Dakota School of Mines and Technology with a Mechanical Engineering degree in the spring of 2018.
+Eric Volesky: Eric has been at Steffes in Dickinson as part of a Co-Op since January of this year.
+He is planning to graduate from South Dakota School of Mines and Technology with a Mechanical Engineering degree in the Spring of 2018.

 While at Steffes, he has worked on numerous projects that have been focused on saving production time, creating safer and more organized work environments, and creating better processes.

 Some of these projects have included creating carts to transport multiple sizes of skids, creating the process for robot welding of parts, and designing a manifold for saving time on pressure testing.